ToFab/UserScript-Firefox-Touch-Navigation/README.md

 # UserScript Firefox Touch Navigation
-Greesemonkey script that enable back and forward navigation using touch in firefox.
+Tampermonkey script that enable back and forward navigation using touch in firefox.
 Inspired by Microsoft Edge.
 This script enable you to using a single finger to move back and forward in the browser history by swiping anywhere on the body of the page.

 How it works